SenseML reference introduction

 • The field _driver_name_raw is a query that extracts a driver's name by searching below some matched text ("position": "below").
 Its ID is the key for the extracted data.
 For more information, see Field query object.

-• An anchor is matched text that helps narrow down a location in the document from which to extract data.
+• (not applicable for LLM methods) an anchor is matched text that helps narrow down a location in the document from which to extract data.
 In the "_driver_name_raw" field, Sensible matches a string ("name of driver").
 For information about more complex anchors, see Anchor object.

 • A method defines how to extract data after the anchor narrows down the data's location.
 In this example field, the Label method tells Sensible to extract data that's below and close to the anchor.